Radio Caroline: Wavelength changes

-Finally, Radio Mi Amigo moved to 962 kHz on 1 December.
+Finally, Radio Mi Amigo moved to on 1 December.
 Due to generator trouble, the two services could no longer be broadcast simultaneously and Radio Caroline again broadcast at night with both stations using the 50 kW transmitter and Radio Caroline began to receive more mail from the continent.
 At times, a 10 kW transmitter was used to save fuel and relieve the generators.
 The 10 kW transmitters could run on the Henschel generator beside the two main MAN units and also a Cummins unit on the aft deck behind the wheelhouse.

-In late 1977, Radio Caroline began sponsored evangelical programmes, and music programmes began at 9 p.m.
-On 20 October 1978, technical and financial problems put the Mi Amigo off the air.
-Unhappy at the loss of advertising, Radio Mi Amigo terminated its contract with Caroline in November 1978 and broadcast from its own ship, the MV Magdalena later that year, but this was short-lived.
-Broadcasting was in Dutch and English by day and in English at night, although for the first few months broadcasting finished at 10 p.m.
+In late 1977, Radio Caroline began sponsored evangelical programmes, and music programmes began at 9 pm On 20 October 1978, technical and financial problems put the Mi Amigo off the air.
+Unhappy at the loss of advertising, Radio Mi Amigo terminated its contract with Caroline in November 1978 and broadcast from its own ship, the later that year, but this was short-lived.
+Broadcasting was in Dutch and English by day and in English at night, although for the first few months broadcasting finished at 10 pm.
 On 19 January 1979, the ageing ship took in water and a lifeboat was called to rescue the crew members.
 Radio Caroline returned to the air on 15 April 1979.
-The first record played was Fool (If You Think It's Over), by Chris Rea, dedicated to the British Home Office.
-During this period each night transmission of Radio Caroline started with Calling Occupants of Interplanetary Craft by the progressive Rock Band Klaatu, issued in 1976 on their album 3:47 E.S.T.
+The first record played was "Fool (If You Think It's Over)", by Chris Rea, dedicated to the British Home Office.
+During this period each night transmission of Radio Caroline started with "Calling Occupants of Interplanetary Craft" by the progressive rock band Klaatu, issued in 1976 on their album 3:47 EST.

 Mi Amigo sinks

-Just after midnight GMT on 20 March 1980, the Mi Amigo foundered in a storm after losing its anchor and drifting.
+Just after midnight GMT on 20 March 1980, the foundered in a storm after losing its anchor and drifting.
 It began taking in water and the crew was rescued by lifeboat.
 The generator was left running but the pumps could not manage and the vessel sank 10 minutes later.
 Three British nationals, a Dutchman and their canary (named Wilson after the former Labour Prime Minister Harold Wilson) were rescued.
 The last broadcast from the Mi Amigo was by Stevie Gordon and Tom Anderson:

 (Gordon): Well, we're sorry to tell you that due to the severe weather conditions and the fact that we are shipping quite a lot of water, we are closing down, and the crew are at this stage leaving the ship.
 Obviously, we hope to be back with you as soon as possible, but just for the moment we would like to say goodbye.

 (Anderson): It's not a very good occasion really, we have to hurry this because the lifeboat is standing by.
 We're not leaving and disappearing, we're going onto the lifeboat hoping that the pumps can take it; if they can, we'll be back, if not, well, we really don't like to say it.

 (Gordon): I think we'll be back in one way or another.